espsrc/spsrc_user_docs/docs/howto.md

 # User management

-Initially there is only one preconfigured user account on the virtual machine, the **spsrc** user, which can be used to create new accounts for your collaborators.
+Initially there is only one preconfigured user account on the virtual machine, the **spsrc** user, with privileges to create new accounts for your collaborators.

 ## Change your default password